 References to the prior art introduced after filing must be purely factual.
 Any alleged advantages of the invention must be adjusted if necessary, in the light of the prior art.

-New statements of advantage are permissible provided that they do not introduce into the description matter which could not have been deduced from the application as originally filedextends beyond the content of the application as filed (see H‑V, 2.2).
+New statements of advantage are permissible provided that they do not introduce into the description matter which extends beyond the content of the application as filed (see H‑V, 2.2).

 The applicant may cite documents in the application which relate to standard technical knowledge (background art neither addressing the same technical problem nor necessary to complete the disclosure of the claimed invention).
 Such citations typically relate to well-known tests for measuring certain parameters mentioned in the description or to the definitions of terms of established meaning that are used in the application.
 Usually they are not relevant for assessing the patentability of the claimed invention, unless for example they contain relevant information which the applicant does not mention in the description.